 |30-45 L||The travel backpack sweet spot.

 Most people will think of this size backpack as being right for a short trip and many companies refer to them as weekend bags.
-Trust me though, if you’re determined then this is all you need for travelling the world.
-The only exception here is if you’re heading into arctic climes where bulky cold weather clothing is going to be needed.
+Trust me though, if you’re determined to be a minimalist travel packer then this is all you need for travelling the world.
+The only exception here is if you’re heading into arctic climates where bulky cold weather clothing is going to be needed.
 Then you’re probably going to need the next size up.

 30-45L backpacks are usually accepted as carry-on luggage, saving you both time and money.

 |45-60 L||Like I said, if you’re travelling through some serious different climates or moving abroad for a year then you might want to consider travelling with a backpack of this size.|

 |65-120 L||Stay away!!
 This backpack is huge, so unless you’re a super hardcore trekker or off mountaineering, then this is not for you.
 This size backpack is total overkill for the average backpacker.|

 Minimalist travel packing involves organisation.
 The organiser in me makes me a big fan of backpacks with well-placed compartments.
 I want my laptop to be secured and always flat against my back, and I want an outside side pocket for my water bottle so I don’t have to be grappling around inside to find it (or risk having it leak on my electronics).